Safety & Health

 Director: David Mullen

 REPORT OF OCCUPATIONAL INJURY, ILLNESS OR FATALITY - FORM 173

-2018 Fall Safety Caucus Registration is Now Open
+2018 Fall Safety Caucus Registration

 The 2018 IBEW Safety Caucus Fall Meeting is scheduled for Thursday, October 18, 2018, at the Marriott Marquis Houston located at 1777 Walker Street, Houston, Texas.
 Safety issues and initiatives important to IBEW members from all trade jurisdictions will be discussed during the caucus and all local unions are encouraged to send delegates.
 Online registration is available through Local Connections through Friday, October 5.
 The registration fee for the caucus is $50.00 per person.

 Delegates are responsible for their own hotel reservations.
 The hotel cut-off date is Friday, August 24.
 Reservations may be made online through Local Connections.
 When making online reservations, please select “Labor” from the drop-down menu and use the password LAB2018Houston.
 Reservations may also be made by calling onPeak at (866) 575-4156 and mentioning Labor Room Block to receive the room rate of $269.00 single or double occupancy, plus tax.

 The National Safety Council (NSC) Labor Division Fall Meeting will be held Friday, October 19, through Sunday, October 21, also at the Marriott Marquis Houston.
 Please note the NSC requires a separate registration fee of $250.00 and is a separate meeting from the IBEW Safety Caucus.
 Delegates to the IBEW Safety Caucus are not required to attend the NSC Meeting; however, beginning with the 32nd International Convention, delegates have unanimously passed resolutions recommending that all local unions join and support the NSC.
 Please contact the NSC for questions regarding the meeting and its registration at email@example.com.